-Other versions: Made in several colours and models as you can see below.
+Other versions: This blue & white Rotaflex pendant lamp was made in several colours and models as you can see below.
 Similar lamps appear in a Rotaflex 1963 catalogue.
 They were named Poliprism lamps, as you can see below.

 The Rotaflex plastic type was invented by Rotaflex together with the French company A.R.P. – L’ Atelier de Recherche Plastique (Plastic Research Workshop).

 Rotaflex was founded in 1953 and led by Bernard Stern who brought the company in a few years to one of Britain’s leading lighting makers.

 John & Sylvia Reid were two of the most well known consultant designers for the lighting manufacturers Rotaflex.
 They are famous for their Metallux, Interplay, Honeycombs, Fernland Cylinders, Sphere lamp designs and many more.
 They also designed many of this type of plastic lamps.

 John & Sylvia Reid also designed furniture for Stag between 1952 and 1962.
 Their S-range furniture is back in production, you can find it on their website.

 Rotaflex received several design awards, among others, iF Design awards for this type of pendant lamps in 1957.
 The Rotaflex company no longer exists.

 The Atelier de Recherche Plastique was founded in 1954 by Pierre Guariche (1926 – 1995), Joseph-André Motte (1925 – 2013) and Michel Mortier (1925 – 2015).
 The three young designers wanted to shake the codes of classicism by drawing new forms to create more accessible furniture and lights.
 All three met while working in the agency of designer Marcel Gascoin.